mhamilt/Swift-Metal-Plate/README.md

 - Click to add a raised cosine input force
 - Right click to clear the screen

+## Building

+Included in the repository is an Xcode project.
+If you are incredibly lazy, you can [download and open the Xcode project directly from this link](xcode://clone?repo=https%3A%2F%2Fgithub.com%2Fmhamilt%2FSwift-Metal-Plate)

 ## About

 _Swift Metal Plate_ is based off the [work I was doing for my Masters](https://github.com/mhamilt/CoupledFDPlateAndString) in [Acoustics and Music Techonology at University of Edinburgh / Edinburgh College of Art](http://www.acoustics.ed.ac.uk/amt_msc/).